TetraJet-v2: Accurate NVFP4 Training for Large Language Models with Oscillation Suppression and Outlier Control: : Oscillation Suppression Through Resetting Master Weights

 To demonstrate this phenomenon, we plot the distribution of \emph{latent weight} $w/s$ for linear weight parameters during \texttt{NVFP4} training, where $s$ is $w$'s quantization scaling factor.
-According to the distribution in Fig.~\ref{fig:weight_latent_dist}, there is a growing number of latent weights lying close to the quantization decision threshold.
-It means that more and more weights are prone to switching quantization values.
+According to Fig.~\ref{fig:weight_latent_dist}, there is a growing number of latent weights lying close to the quantization decision threshold.
+It means that more and more weights are prone to switching quantization value.
 This trend explains the drastic changes the quantized model exhibits at the end of training.

 For example, $q_1=0, q_2=0.5$ are two \texttt{FP4} values.
 The latent weights near the threshold $\frac{q_1+q_2}{2}=0.25$ would be sensitive to small perturbations.
 Assume $w/s \in \left(0.25, 0.25+\varepsilon\right)$, where $\varepsilon$ is a small number.
-The corresponding quantized weight is $\lceil w/s\rfloor =0.5$.
-Even a tiny gradient step could make $w/s$ jump to $w/s \in \left(0.25-\varepsilon, 0.25\right)$, resulting in a giant leap to $\lceil w/s\rfloor=0$, and vice versa.
+The corresponding quantized weight is $q_2 =0.5$.
+Even a tiny gradient step could make $w/s$ jump to $w/s \in \left(0.25-\varepsilon, 0.25\right)$, resulting in a giant leap to $q_1=0$, and vice versa.
 This process can frequently repeat for the weights near the threshold.
-In Fig.~\ref{fig:weight_osci_traj}, we can see a trajectory of an oscillating weight — the latent value $w/s$ is always near and frequently crossing the threshold $\frac{q_1+q_2}{2}=0.25$, so the quantized values $\lceil w/s\rfloor$ switch frequently between $q_1=0$ and $q_2=0.5$.
+In Fig.~\ref{fig:weight_osci_traj}, we can see a trajectory of an oscillating weight — the latent value $w/s$ is always near and frequently crossing the threshold $\frac{q_1+q_2}{2}=0.25$, so the quantized values switch frequently between $q_1=0$ and $q_2=0.5$.

-If we want to reach a low-bit model ultimately with low-precision training, the oscillation phenomenon needs to be addressed.
-The oscillating weights cannot converge well to a determined quantized value, becoming a potential detriment to the global optimization.
+If we want to reach a low-bit model ultimately, the oscillation phenomenon needs to be addressed, for the oscillating weights cannot converge well to a determined quantized value and will become a potential detriment to the global optimization.
 Therefore, we aim to identify the specific elements responsible for oscillations during LLM training, and apply additional mechanisms to suppress oscillations, thereby improving the overall optimization performance.